What is OVA?

 We also uphold a gender balance in selecting our instructors — not only to support the careers of young researchers equally, but also to provide students with a range of diverse and inspiring role models.

-The OVA mentality
+The OVA spirit

-Much of OVA’s spirit reflects the same mindset that shaped EGG.
 We aim to keep the barrier between students and teachers as low as possible — everyone is welcome, stays in the same dorms, and students, teachers, and organizers often spend time together outside the regular school hours.
 This informal atmosphere is meant to allow all participants, students and teachers, to spend time working on linguistics in a friendly and open setting.

-Just like at EGG, there will be plenty of socializing outside the classroom at OVA.
+There will be plenty of socializing outside the classroom at OVA.
 To ensure that everyone feels welcome and safe, OVA also has a Code of Conduct that applies to all participants.